focab0r/S7CommPlus-Proxy/README.md

 # S7CommPlus-Proxy #

 This proxy acts as a man-in-the-middle between TIA Portal and the Simatic S7-1200 PLC, intercepting the encrypted S7CommPlus traffic flowing between both endpoints.
-The proxy is able to decrypt the session keys negotiated during the connection handshake, exposing the communication payload in plaintext in real time, while remaining transparent to both parties.
+The proxy is able to generates a fake connection handshake with the client/server, exposing the communication payload in plaintext in real time, while remaining transparent to both parties.
 Decrypted communication will be saved in `decrypted.pcap`.

 ## Configuration ##